 Mr. Ferris and His Wheel by Kathryn Gibbs Davis, illustrated by Gilbert Ford

-The Right Word: Roget and His Thesaurus by Jen Bryant, illustrated by Melissa Sweet (Editor’s Note: The Right Word just won the Randolph Caldcott Honor)
+The Right Word: Roget and His Thesaurus by Jen Bryant, illustrated by Melissa Sweet (Editor’s Note: The Right Word just won the Randolph Caldecott Honor)

-Peter Mark Roget was born in 1779 and at a very early age began collecting words and organizing them.
+Peter Mark Roget was born in 1779 and began collecting words and organizing them at a very early age.
 He wanted everyone to be able to find the right word that they wanted to use.

 Ivan: The Remarkable True Story of the Shopping Mall Gorilla by Katherine Applegate, illustrated by G. Brian Karas